keeganmccallum/sql4pandas/README.md

 pdsql
 =====

-Efficient SQL bindings for the pandas data analysis library
+Efficient SQL bindings for the pandas data analysis library.
+Compile and execute sql queries directly on pandas data frames without copying to an external database.

 # Capabilities